 A high school diploma or GED puts applicants in the initial running for enlistment as Aerospace Medical Service Airmen, and the Enlisted Classification Manual also adds that it might behoove those interested in the field to have "courses in general science, biology, psychology, and chemistry" under their belts.

 Also, when taking the Armed Services Vocational Aptitude Battery (ASVAB), Rod Powers tells us that enlistees interested in this career field should aim for a general aptitude score -- based on arithmetic reasoning and verbal expression -- of 44 or higher.

 A license to operate government motor vehicles is also necessary.
 Although you'll receive that training and licensure once enlisted, it's probably not a bad idea to already have a driver's license and some experience on the road.

-Though you'll first attend boot camp, the real technical training begins at the Medical Education and Training Campus (METC) at Fort Sam Houston, Texas, where medical personnel from all the services branches come together to learn and refine their skills.
+Though you'll first attend boot camp, the real technical training begins at the Medical Education and Training Campus (METC) at Fort Sam Houston, Texas, where medical personnel from all service branches come together to learn and refine their skills.

 Training times can vary depending upon a student's progress and individual career track.
 Initially, it's a good bet any 4N0X1 will begin with METC's basic medical technician program, which also teaches Navy Corpsmen.
 Course content focuses on general medical subjects like "medical terminology, anatomy & physiology, [and] Basic Life Support," with a focus on emergency medical technician functions.
-Unlike corpsmen, Air Force medical service specialists continue into a second phase of the program that relies on hands-on clinical experience in military medical facilities.
+Unlike corpsmen, Air Force Medical Service Specialists continue into a second phase of the program with a heavy focus on hands-on clinical experience in military medical facilities.

 Airmen who go the long-haul for a military career will probably find themselves returning to METC numerous times for follow-up training, especially when choosing to specialize in areas such as neurology or LPN practice.